jerometufte/responsive-carousel/readme.md

-## Simple carousel plugin for jquery, with some configuration options and support for touch gestures.
+## Responsive Carousel

-This plugin creates a carousel out of a <ul> element that can be animated with mouse, touch, or keyboard.
-It supports minimal configuration including direction, arrows, pagination elements, and pagechange callback.
+This plugin creates a carousel out of a `<ul>` element that can be animated with mouse, touch, or keyboard.
+It supports minimal configuration including direction, arrows, pagination elements, and page change callback.

 ## To deploy